AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 CategoryGeneral assistant

 Admin controlsNone.
-No enterprise tier, no admin console, no data-processing agreement suitable for a US/EU company.
+No enterprise tier, no admin console, and no data-processing agreement suitable for a US/EU company.

 Does DeepSeek train on your data?